How to Make Cheese Foam for Milk Tea

 How to make cheese tea

-- Top with a thick layer of creamy foam
+- Top with creamy foam

 Other ideas to use cheese foam